keptn/keptn.github.io/content/docs/0.5.0.beta/manage/service/index.md

 ## Onboard your own service

-After creating a project, the Keptn CLI allows creating new Keptn-managed services (i.e. to "onboard" services into Keptn).
+After creating a project, the Keptn CLI allows creating new Keptn-managed services (i.e., to *onboard* services into Keptn).
 The onboarded services are organized in the before created project.
 For describing the Kubernetes resources, [Helm charts](https://Helm.sh/) are used.
-More precisely, the user has to provide a Helm chart package which has to fulfill the following requirements:
+More precisely, the user has to provide a Helm chart package, which has to fulfill the following requirements:

 1. The Helm chart _has_ to contain exactly one [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 In this deployment, the properties `spec.selector.matchLabels.app` and `spec.template.metadata.labels.app` have to be set.